 The Basic Conditions of Employment Act (BCEA) is due to change to make provision for three new categories of leave.

 Finally there is the so-called commissioning parental leave that relates to surrogate motherhood.
-The surrogate parent who will primarily be responsible for looking after the child (primary commissioning parent) will be entitled to commissioning parental leave.
-If there are two surrogate parents, they can choose: if the one takes commissioning parental leave, the other can take normal parental leave.
+The commissioning parent who will primarily be responsible for looking after the child (primary commissioning parent) will be entitled to commissioning parental leave.
+If there are two commissioning parents, they can choose: if the one takes commissioning parental leave, the other can take normal parental leave.
 The one who takes commissioning parental leave will be entitled to 10 consecutive weeks’ leave.
 The other would be entitled to 10 consecutive days’ normal parental leave.
 In both cases leave can commence on the date of the birth of the child.
-The notice requirements will be the same as for parental and adoption leave.
+The notice requirements are similar to that of parental and adoption leave.

 The good news from an employer’s point of view, is that remuneration will be covered by the Unemployment Insurance Fund.
 The current right to three days’ paid ‘paternity’ leave will fall away.